OriginalAlien/Roblox-Mass-Report/README.md

 # Roblox Mass Report
 I couldn't find a roblox mass report so I decided to make one myself and share it on Github.
-This tool just spams the roblox report api with random user agents and proxies
+This tool just spams the roblox report api with random user agents and proxies, but most doesnt proxies doesnt work
 This could be ran on [Replit](https://replit.com/).
 **It's for educational Purposes only**